Fast Map Union and Local Instances Through Instance Types

 insert :: OrdI inst k => k -> v -> IMap inst k v -> IMap inst k v

-union :: OrdI inst k => IMap inst k v -> IMap inst k v -> IMap inst k v
+union :: OrdI inst k => IMap inst k v -> IMap inst k v -> IMap inst k vunion statically ensures that both maps agree on their

 instances.